ReactiveCocoa/ReactiveCocoa/README.md

 You can find them in [RACExtensions](https://github.com/github/ReactiveCocoa/tree/master/RACExtensions).
 To use them, simply add them directly to your project as needed.

+## Contributing

+Fork this repository, make it awesomer (preferably in a branch named for the topic), send a pull request!

+All contributions should match our [coding conventions](https://github.com/github/objective-c-conventions).

 ## License
 Simplified BSD License